 2. PRESENTATION OF CASE

-We report the case of a 17-year-old child with no particular medical history who was hospitalized in the internal medicine department for general impairment with fever, weight loss, anorexia, and pulmonary infection and who subsequently had a sudden bilateral visual acuity decrease evolving since 24 hours.
-A complete ophthalmologic examination showed a visual acuity reduced to HM (hand motion) the examination of the anterior segment as well as the measure of the ocular tone are without anomalies, The examination of the fundus finds bilateral white-centered retinal hemorrhages associated with multiple diffuse superficial and deep macular and peripapillary haemorrhages (Figure 1).
-Retinal angiography shows a mask effect due to retinal hemorrhages.
+We report the case of a 17-year-old child with no particular medical history who was hospitalized in the internal medicine department for general impairment with fever, weight loss, anorexia, and pulmonary infection and who subsequently had a sudden bilateral decrease in visual acuity for the last 24 hours.
+A complete ophthalmologic examination showed a visual acuity reduced to HM (hand motion).
+The anterior segment examination was unremarkable.
+The dilated examination of the fundus finds bilateral white-centered retinal hemorrhages associated with multiple superficial and deep-retinal and pre-retinal hemorrhages in the macular and peripapillary regions (Figure 1).
+Fundus fluorescein angiography shows a blocked fluorescence due to retinal hemorrhages.
 The biological examinations show a leukocytosis at 32 200 elts / mm3 with anemia (Hb = 10.7g/dl) and thrombocytopenia (PLT = 86000 / mm).
 The myelogram confirms the diagnosis of acute leukemia by highlighting the presence of leukoblastosis.
 The extension assessment was negative.The child is cared for in a specialized service and recieved chemotherapy with complete remission.

 3. discussion

-The ocular manifestations of acute leukemia are frequent and differently appreciated by the authors; they range from 9% to over 80% (Karkhaneh R et al, 2018).
-Chorioretinal involvement is the most important of these ocular manifestations and is mainly due to two consequences of the disease: bone marrow failure and blast cell proliferation (Sharma et al., 2004).
-White-centered retinal hemorrhage, also known as the Roth spot, is most often a manifestation of retinal capillary rupture and the repairing process that will form the central white thrombus, but sometimes it is due to true leukemic infiltrates, thus constituting a sign of bad prognosis (Schachat AP et al 1989).
-In our case, it is probably a retinal capillary rupture with a central white thrombus in the absence of dissemination to the other lymphoid organs with a limited degree of leukocytosis.
-The attacks of the anterior segment are rare.
-It is essentially infiltration of the iris and ciliary body at the origin of an irido-cyclitis or a nodular aspect of the iris (Kincaid & Green1983).
+The ocular manifestations of acute leukemia are frequent and multiple, with incidence ranging from 9% to over 80% (Karkhaneh R et al, 2018).
+Chorioretinal involvement is the most visually significant of these ocular manifestations and is mainly due to two consequences of the disease: primary leukemic infiltration or secondary to hematological abnormalities, the latter being more common (https://eyewiki.org/Retinal_Manifestations_of_Leukemia_-_Leukemic_Retinopathy)(Sharma et al., 2004).
+White-centered retinal hemorrhage, also known as the Roth spot, is most often a manifestation of retinal capillary rupture and extrusion of blood followed by coagulation, that will form the central white platelet-fibrin thrombus, but sometimes it is due to true leukemic infiltrates, ewhich is a sign of bad prognosis (Schachat AP et al 1989). anterior segment inflammation is rare and includes leukemic hypopyon or nodular infiltrationof the iris (Kincaid & Green1983).
 Orbital locations lead to eyelid edema, sometimes ecchymotic and painful exophthalmos (Zimmerman LE et al,1964).
-Optic nerve involvement is more rarely observed; it was found histologically in 18% of cases in necropsy studies (Reddy SC et al, 2003).
+Optic nerve infiltration is more rarely observed and is a medical emergency often leading to irreversible vision loss; it was found histologically in 18% of cases in necropsy studies (Reddy SC et al, 2003).
 The vitreous localization is rarely reported in the literature; it is due to vitreous invasion via the optic nerve or hematogenously (Nagaki et al, 2000).
 In our observation, no other ocular manifestations were found.

 4. Conclusion

-This case highlights white-centered retinal hemorrhage as a rare but potentially revealing sign of acute leukemia.
+This case highlights white-centered retinal hemorrhage as a potentially revealing sign of acute leukemia.
 A thorough ophthalmologic examination in patients with sudden bilateral visual loss may facilitate early diagnosis of life-threatening hematologic malignancies.
 Prompt recognition and systemic evaluation are essential to initiate appropriate treatment and improve prognosis.

 CONSENT